KaikyM/Logic_Gate_Demonstration/README.md

 </div>

 ### NOT
-Additionally, in this case, the Blue LED represents the negated binary 1 signal, and the Green LED represents the negated binary 0 signal
+In this case, the Blue LED represents the negated binary 1 signal, and the Green LED represents the negated binary 0 signal.
+Additionally, for the binary signal inverters (NOT, NOR, NAND, NXOR), transistors were used as a means of carrying and inverting the charge

 <img src = "https://github.com/KaikyM/Logic_Gate_Demonstration/assets/127446435/5cbed003-1411-442b-a8d7-44117f84ecb6"
 height = "300" width = "430">